Fallcon-Studio/VaultSearch/README.md

    ```bash
    vaultsearch init --root /path/to/documents
    ```
-   This stores a `config.toml` alongside a Tantivy index in your platform's configuration/data directory (e.g., `~/.config/vaultsearch`).
+   This stores a `config.toml` in your platform's configuration directory (e.g., `~/.config/vaultsearch`) and a Tantivy index under your platform's data directory (e.g., `~/.local/share/vaultsearch/index`).

 2. **Index** the files under your root directory
    ```bash